-1. What is “registration of personnel” and what is “registration to meetings”?
+1. What is “Registration of Mission Staff” and what is “Registration of Delegates for Meetings”?

 All personnel of the Permanent Missions/Observer Offices and Specialized Agencies, as well as their families and household employees, have to be registered with the Protocol and Liaison Service so that their information can be processed and communicated in a timely manner to the Host Country.

-Registration to UN meetings refers to the furnishing of members of official delegations with credentials by their home country.
+Registration to UN meetings refers to registering members of official delegations with credentials by their home country.

-2. Should I be registered as a personnel or registered for meetings?
+2. Should I be registered as a Mission Staff or as a Delegate for Meetings?

 You should be registered as a Delegate for Meetings if:

 · You are temporarily at UN Headquarters as a member of a delegation attending an official UN meeting or a meeting with UN senior officials;

-You should be registered as a personnel if:
+You should be registered as a Mission Staff if:

 · You are a full time member of the mission/office personnel – diplomatic or clerical.

 · You are an intern or a temporary member of the mission/office and you are not part of a delegation.

-Please note: when both spouses are appointed to a mission as individual staff members, both should be registered as staff members through individual registration process.
+Please note: when both spouses are appointed to a mission as individual staff members, both should be registered as staff members through individual registration processes.

-3. Is there a minimum amount of time to get registered as a personnel?
+3. Is there a minimum amount of time to get registered as a Mission Staff?

 You, your family and your household employees should be registered immediately upon arriving at a mission and beginning your employment.
 If you are working for a mission, you should be registered.